risk-first/website/docs/risks/Dependency-Risks/Process-Risk/Process-Risk.md

 ### 3. Lost Accountability

-- **Threat**: Processes can reduce accountability.   _Following a process_ instead of making decisions as you go gives people (and systems) allows for scapegoating the process when things go wrong.
+- **Threat**: Processes can reduce accountability.   _Following a process_ instead of making decisions as you go gives people (and systems) allows for scape-goating the process when things go wrong.

 ### 4. Bureaucratic Creep

 - **Threat**: Its easier for processes to accrete rather than be decommissioned.
-This is [Parkinson's Law](On-Bureaucracy) and slowly ratchets up inefficiency.
+This is an implication of Parkinson's Law and slowly ratchets up inefficiency.

 :::tip Anecdote Corner